PaperMC/Starlight/TECHNICAL_DETAILS.md

 It does this for two reasons: It needs to store whether a skylight data section is uninitialised or absent (Vanilla conflates the two) and Starlight does not propagate light into chunks not marked as lit.
-However, in modifying the data stored, it also marks the chunk as "unlit." and add its own special tag for whether the chunk is it.
+However, in modifying the data stored, it also marks the chunk as "unlit" and adds its own special tag for whether the chunk is lit.
 To Vanilla the data will look like the chunk needs lighting, and to Starlight it will look "lit."
 So the world save format is compatible if saved in Starlight, as it will force Vanilla to relight the chunk.
 If the world is saved in Vanilla then